Frequently Asked Questions

 A. Yes.
 Full coverage homeowner’s insurance with 21st Mortgage Corporation as loss payee is required at all times.
 If you want to fully protect your home, coverage should include the current value of your home and improvements.
 This amount may differ from your existing loan balance.
 21st Mortgage may accept a policy with coverage less than the loan balance if your loan includes financed non-insurable items such as land or land improvements.
 However, in the event of total destruction of your property, your insurance settlement may not pay off your obligation to 21st Mortgage.
 We suggest you consult an insurance agent of your choice regarding type and amount of coverage.

 Q. Who orders the appraisal, title work, loan closings, etc.?

 A. 21st Mortgage will order all necessary work on the loan.
 We will select the appraiser.
 The applicant may select the title company.

 Q. Where do the loans close?

-A. On a home only loan, the realtor/dealer holds the closing, or we will mail the documents directly to you.
+A. On a home only, the realtor or retailer hold the closing, or we will mail the documents directly to you.
 A notary must notarize several forms.
 Funds will be disbursed as quickly as possible after we received the completed closed loan package back in our office.
-On a land/home loan, all real estate transactions must close with a title company or attorney.
+On a loan involving real estate, transactions must close with a title company or attorney.
 Funds will be disbursed at closing.